7 minute read

 This KPI indicates how often your domain is shown in search engine results for the keywords it's ranking for.
 When tracking this metric, you'll see the positive dynamics even before your site starts attracting visitors.
 This is incredibly useful if you want to monitor the early results of your SEO.

 To track search engine visibility, head over to “Performance report” on Google Search Console.
 You'll see your “Total impressions score,” which is a record each time a user sees your link on the search results page.
+For more information on SEO reporting check out this article.

 Links are an essential SEO metric because backlinks are considered one of the most important ranking factors.
 This basically means that in order to reach the top of Google, your strategy should also revolve around acquiring links.